Feldman Assaf Updates Holdings in Riskified (RSKD)

 What is the Fund Sentiment?

-There are 78 funds or institutions reporting positions in Riskified.
-This is a decrease of 1 owner(s) or 1.27% in the last quarter.
-Average portfolio weight of all funds dedicated to RSKD is 0.24%, a decrease of 25.13%.
-Total shares owned by institutions decreased in the last three months by 8.16% to 40,521K shares.
+There are 80 funds or institutions reporting positions in Riskified.
+This is an increase of 1 owner(s) or 1.27% in the last quarter.
+Average portfolio weight of all funds dedicated to RSKD is 0.23%, a decrease of 27.85%.
+Total shares owned by institutions decreased in the last three months by 9.07% to 40,521K shares.
 The put/call ratio of RSKD is 12.23, indicating a bearish outlook.

 What are large shareholders doing?